 BackgroundThe Red Cross Red Crescent Climate Centre (RCRCCC), Red Cross Uganda and the German Red Cross are working to improve the disaster preparedness in floodprone Uganda.
-Using their new approach Forecast Based Financing (FBF) they use forecast-based thresholds on various timescales to trigger disbursement of funds and implementation of short-term actions – in the critical window of time after a forecast but before a disaster.
+Using their new approach "Forecast Based Financing (FBF)" they use forecast-based thresholds on various timescales to trigger disbursement of funds and implementation of short-term actions – in the critical window of time after a forecast but before a disaster.
 Setting the correct trigger (knowing when to act) needs to be based on historical data on extreme events.
 Unfortunately in Uganda there is no single repository for such information and RCRCCC has been relying on several incomplete records from different sources.
 Interestingly, most extreme weather events are recorded in local newspapers.
 As it is too much work to review all the archives manually, FloodTags supported RCRCCC by automatically reading and interpreting the newspapers for information about historic floods events.
 The result is a historical flood map with dates of flood occurrences and links to the relevant news articles.
 The project was funded by the German Federal Ministry for Economic Cooperation and Development (BMZ).

 Approach and ResultsAs source data we used two newspaper repositories of Daily Monitor and New Vision and searched the databases using a large number of flood related keywords.
 From Daily Monitor we downloaded total 2974 news articles between 2004 and 2015.
 From New Vision we downloaded 752 news articles between 2001 and 2015.
 Unfortunately the database for New Vision could not be used fully, since the news repository has serious access problems (access to only top 200 newspapers per query, without possibility for advanced search).

 Red Cross Red Crescent Climate Centre and FloodTags are continuing their work on historic flood mapping, improving its accuracy and coverage.
 Two large improvements that can seriously improve the results are improving the geocoding database (we have found many errors in the OpenStreetMap database for Uganda) and improving the clustering methods (a.o. isolating different flood incidences including blocked roads and improving geocoding).
 A third improvement would be to negotiate access to a larger number of newspapers from New Vision or other local newspapers.
-If you would like to participate or otherwise be connected to the results, please contact us.